sdhomkar/ml_basics/README.md

 Siddharth Dhomkar, Department of Physics, IIT Madras

+The purpose of this project is to provide a brief overview of machine learning strategies to solve relevant problems in physics.
+The

 The notebook allows the user to perform the following tasks:
 1. Generate dummy training data
 2. Split the data into training and testing tests